ajahne/blog/_posts/2018-1-20-javascript-import-export-intro.md

 </html>
 {% endhighlight %}

-Out folder structure will be
+Our folder structure will be
 ```
 src
   |_ index.html